(214) 390-7947 (Overseas Callers)

 Will I receive any training before the start of the project?

-IFRE provides an orientation class run by our in-country coordinator and local staff after your arrival in Tanzania and before the start of your project.
+IFRE provides an orientation class run by our in-country coordinator and local staff after you arrive in Tanzania and before the start of your project.

 Is there a dress code in the project?

-No, there is no dress code for any of our volunteer Tanzania projects.
+No, there is no dress code for any of our volunteer projects in Tanzania.
 However, we advise our international volunteers to wear modest and decent clothing and to be respectful of the culture they are visiting.

 Why should I pay to volunteer abroad?